All I Want Is You (U2 song): Bellefire version

 "All I Want Is You" was covered by Irish girl group Bellefire for their debut album, After the Rain (2001).
-It reached number three in Ireland and number 18 in the UK.
+It reached number five in Ireland and number 18 in the UK.

+Music video

+The video depicts Bellefire walking near a beach and a group of six male equestrians playing polocrosse on the beach; in the second verse the girls watch them playing.
+During the third verse one of the polocrosse players throws the ball to another player but his aim is off and it lands at where the girls are sitting, Cathy picks it up and they playfully throw the ball to each other before the polocrosse players get it back.
+Soon afterwards, they leave the beach.

 Track listing

-An enhanced version of the CD contains the video for "All I Want Is You."
+An enhanced version of the CD contains the video for "All I Want Is You".